 4 TERMS AND DEFINITIONS

-4.1 Axial Diffusive Sampler

-A tube-form device with precisely controlled dimensions that samples gaseous organic chemicals in air diffusively though one end of the tube onto the sorbent surface held inside the tube at a fixed distance from the sampling end.
+4.1 Axial Diffusive Sampler — A tube-form device with precisely controlled dimensions that samples gaseous organic chemicals in air diffusively though one end of the tube onto the sorbent surface held inside the tube at a fixed distance from the sampling end.

-4.2 Desorption Efficiency

-The ratio of the mass of analyte that actually reaches the analytical GC column from the sorbent tube relative to the mass of analyte that is expected to reach the analytical GC column from the sorbent tube during analysis.
+4.2 Desorption Efficiency — The ratio of the mass of analyte that actually reaches the analytical GC column from the sorbent tube relative to the mass of analyte that is expected to reach the analytical GC column from the sorbent tube during analysis.

-4.3 Diffusive (passive) Sampler

-A device which is capable of collecting vapours from the air at a rate controlled by a physical process such as gaseous diffusion though a static air layer or porous material and/or permeation though a membrane, but which does not involve active (pumped) sampling of air though the device.
+4.3 Diffusive (passive) Sampler — A device which is capable of collecting vapours from the air at a rate controlled by a physical process such as gaseous diffusion though a static air layer or porous material and/or permeation though a membrane, but which does not involve active (pumped) sampling of air though the device.

-4.4 Diffusive Uptake Rate or Diffusive Sampling Rate (U)

-The constant which links the rate of analyte adsorption/collection to atmospheric concentration, expressed in nanograms per parts per million (volume/volume) per minute (ng/ppm/min) or picograms per parts per billion (volume/volume) per minute (pg/ppb/min).
+4.4 Diffusive Uptake Rate or Diffusive Sampling Rate (U) — The constant which links the rate of analyte adsorption/collection to atmospheric concentration, expressed in nanograms per parts per million (volume/volume) per minute (ng/ppm/min) or picograms per parts per billion (volume/volume) per minute (pg/ppb/min).
 It may also be expressed as cubic centimeters per minute (cm3/min).

-4.5 Field Blank

-A conditioned sampler from the batch used for the sampling exercise, subjected to the same handling procedure in the field, including removal and replacement of storage caps/covers, but not used for sample collection.
+4.5 Field Blank — A conditioned sampler from the batch used for the sampling exercise, subjected to the same handling procedure in the field, including removal and replacement of storage caps/covers, but not used for sample collection.
 These blanks are analyzed with the samples.

-4.6 Internal Standard

-Readily-distinguished compound of known concentration added to a sample to facilitate the qualitative identification and/or quantitative determination of sample components.
+4.6 Internal Standard — Readily-distinguished compound of known concentration added to a sample to facilitate the qualitative identification and/or quantitative determination of sample components.

-4.7 Laboratory Blank

-Conditioned sampler from the batch selected for each sampling exercise, retained in the laboratory, sealed with long term storage caps or covers throughout the sampling exercise to be used as a blank.
+4.7 Laboratory Blank — Conditioned sampler from the batch selected for each sampling exercise, retained in the laboratory, sealed with long term storage caps or covers throughout the sampling exercise to be used as a blank.
 These blanks are analyzed with the samples.

-4.8 Radial Diffusive Sampler

-A tube form device which allows controlled diffusive sampling around the walls of the sampler; that is parallel to the radius, to increase the sampling surface and rate relative to axial samplers.
+4.8 Radial Diffusive Sampler — A tube form device which allows controlled diffusive sampling around the walls of the sampler; that is parallel to the radius, to increase the sampling surface and rate relative to axial samplers.

-4.9 Retention Volume

-Volume of air or carrier gas that has passed through a sorbent tube pre-loaded with a small aliquot of the organic vapour at the sampling end, at the point when the concentration of organic compound eluting from the far end of the tube reaches a peak.
+4.9 Retention Volume — Volume of air or carrier gas that has passed through a sorbent tube pre-loaded with a small aliquot of the organic vapour at the sampling end, at the point when the concentration of organic compound eluting from the far end of the tube reaches a peak.

 NOTE